Federer bags more records as he downs Pouille to reach last 16

 LONDON (Reuters) - Roger Federer kept tennis statisticians on their toes on Saturday as he mopped up a few more records by trampling all over Lucas Pouille’s dreams in a rip-roaring 7-5 6-2 7-6(4) win to reach the fourth round of Wimbledon.

-The Swiss became the first player - man or woman - to notch up 350 match wins at the majors.
+The Swiss became the first player - man or woman - to win 350 singles matches at the majors.

 But as the father of two sets of twins, Federer seems to have a penchant for doing things in pairs and Saturday was no different as he also set a professional era record of reaching the last 16 for the 17th time - surpassing the previous benchmark he had shared with Jimmy Connors.

-But the Swiss is unlikely to be popping champagne corks to celebrate either milestone as he has his eyes firmly set on a much, much bigger prizes - a record ninth Challenge Cup and a 21st Grand Slam title.
+The Swiss is unlikely to be popping champagne corks to celebrate either milestone, however, as he has his eyes firmly set on much, much bigger prizes - a record ninth Challenge Cup and a 21st Grand Slam title.

 To get closer to that, however, he will first have to negotiate his way past Italian 17th seed Matteo Berrettini.